-As Alzheimer’s disease progresses, increased supervision, assistance and safety precautions will be needed.
+As Alzheimer’s disease progresses, caregivers will need to provide increased supervision and assistance, and implement extra safety precautions.
 It is important to understand how dementia impacts safety at home, on the road and during daily activities.

 Changing the environment will be more effective and easier than changing behaviors.
 You can make changes in an environment to decrease hazards, prevent wandering and increase safety.
 For example, check rooms for adequate lighting and trip hazards, install grab bars in the bathroom, put away dangerous liquids and cleaners.
 A safe environment can be less restrictive, allowing the person with Alzheimer’s to have greater security while also giving them more freedom to move around independently and safely.

 The Wandering Prevention program is being launched with GreatCall, a San Diego-based provider of technology for healthy aging, with support from the San Diego County Sheriff’s Department.
 It is supported through a $10,000 grant awarded at the recommendation of San Diego County Supervisor Greg Cox on April 26, 2016.